snehadiwan04/cds-exp-6/README.md

 # Experiment-
 ## Aim -
-To study and implement C++ decision making statements loops.
+To study and implement C++ decision-making statement loops.
 ## Theory -
-Loops are used to make the program less repetitive and compact ny iterating a part of a program several times .Thus,they are also  called repetitive control structures.
+Loops are used to make the program less repetitive and compact by iterating a part of a program several times .
+Thus, they are also  called repetitive control structures.

 Types of loops:-